When performing the helm upgrade for the first time, during Runtime Fabric creation:

 Set the overall distributed tracing sampling percentage.
 This setting corresponds to the

-For Flex Gateway Agent Fabric deployments on Runtime Fabric, you must enable Open Telemetry with a 100
+For Omni Gateway Agent Fabric deployments on Runtime Fabric, you must enable Open Telemetry with a 100percent Sampling percentage.
+You cannot override the sampling percentage for individual instances.

 -